Art Evans (actor): Life and career

 Evans also starred in the music video for Stevie Wonder's "Go Home".

-In 2010, Art Evans was seen in Anderson's Cross playing the grandfather of the lead character Nick Anderson.
+In 2010, Evans was seen in Anderson's Cross playing the grandfather of the lead character Nick Anderson.
 In 2011, Art had a guest appearance on the sitcom Last Man Standing in the episode titled "Grandparents Day".

+Death

+Evans died of complications from diabetes in Los Angeles on December 21, 2024, at the age of 82.